Sbairamian/Google-Workspace-Domain-Setup/ReadME.txt

 # 1. Setup

+Please start with Setup folder first.
+Then choose any file to follow after.

 Setup involves the following steps:

 a.
 Setting Up Google Workspace Account
 b.
 Getting Started with Google Workspace